novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 It was immediately foreign press.

-The phone calls primarily from correspondents in Korea were received by Kang Dong-ho and then handed over to Lee Hyun-woo.
+The phone calls from foreign correspondents in Korea were received by Kang Dong-ho and then handed over to Lee Hyun-woo.

 It wasn’t just one; they kept coming in.